richmahn/en_tn/mrk/04/intro.md

 #### Structure and Format ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent all the lines of 4:12, which is a quotation from the Old Testament.

-4:3-10 forms one parable.
+Mark 4:3-10 forms one parable.
 The parable is explained in 4:14-23.

+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 4:12, which is quoted from the OT.

 #### Special concepts in this chapter ####